Devnol/hbc/README.md

 This repository contains the public release of the source code for The Homebrew Channel.

+Changes in this fork from [fail0verflow/hbc](https://github.com/fail0verflow/hbc):
+    - Version number is bumped to 1.1.5
+    - Title ID has been changed back to LULZ from OHBC to make it usable with BootMii and older homebrew while retaining OHBC-specific features.

 Included portions:

 * The Homebrew Channel